thecoolguya123/PHP-IP-Block-System/README.md

 # PHP-IP-Block-System

-An PHP and SQL system designed to block IP adresses when entering sensitive files.
+An PHP and SQL system designed to block IP adresses automatically when obtaining unauthorized access in webpages, etc.

 # Usage